 Register Description R0-R12 General purpose registers R0-R12 have no special architecturally defined uses.
-Most instructions that specify a general purpose register specify R0-R12. ■ Low Registers: Registers R0-R7 are accessible by all instructions that specify a general purpose register. ■ High Registers: Registers R8-R12 are accessible by all 32-bit instructions that specify a general purpose register; they are not accessible by all 16-bit instructions.
+Most instructions that specify a general purpose register specify R0-R12.
+Low Registers: Registers R0-R7 are acces- sible by all instructions that specify a general purpose register.
+High Registers: Registers R8-R12 are accessible by all 32-bit instructions that specify a general purpose register; they are not accessible by all 16-bit instructions.
 R13 R13 is the stack pointer register.
 It is a banked register that switches between two 32-bit stack pointers: the Main Stack Pointer (MSP) and the Process Stack Pointer (PSP).
 The PSP is used only when the CPU operates at the user level in thread mode.
 The MSP is used in all other privilege levels and modes.
 Bits[0:1] of the SP are ignored and considered to be 0, so the SP is always aligned to a word (4 byte) boundary.
-R14 R14 is the Link Register (LR).
-The LR stores the return address when a subroutine is called.